 Also, on the same date, PLDT and Globe each subscribed to 800 thousand new preferred shares of the authorized capital stock of VTI, at a subscription price of Php4 thousand per subscribed share (inclusive of a premium over par of Php3 thousand per subscribed share), or a total subscription price for each Php3,200 million (inclusive of a premium over par of Php2,400 million).
-PLDT and Globe each paid Php148 million in cash for the subscribed shares.
+PLDT and Globe each paid Php148 million in cash for the subscribed shares upon execution of the relevant agreement.
 The remaining balance of the subscription price of PLDT and Globe were fully paid as at December 29, 2017.